intercom

 ADHD symptoms in adults

-Speaking of ADHD symptoms, though there is a defined set of criteria for the condition in children there is not as strict a set of criteria for adults.
+Speaking of ADHD symptoms, though there is a defined set of criteria for the condition in children there is not as strict a set of criteria for adults for ADHD assessments in the UK.

 There’s some disagreement in medical circles around how to diagnose adults as they may have learnt to mask certain symptoms.
 As a rule of thumb, an adult has to display 5 plus symptoms from the children’s criteria for either inattentiveness or hyperactive and impulsive types of ADHD.